-Preheat the oven to 350°F. Spray a 9×13″ pan with non-stick cooking spray or line with parchment paper.
-For a thicker cake use a 9×9″ pan.
+- Preheat the oven to 350°F. Spray a 9×13-inch pan with nonstick cooking spray or line with parchment paper.
+For a thicker cake, use a 9×9-inch pan.

-In a large bowl, combine the flour, sugar, baking powder, baking soda, pumpkin spice, cinnamon and salt.
-Add in the pumpkin, milk and whisked egg.
-Stir just until combined.
-Pour into the prepared pan and then evenly top with the crumb mixture.
+- In a large bowl, combine the flour, sugar, baking powder, baking soda, pumpkin pie spice, cinnamon, and salt.
+Stir in the pumpkin, milk, and whisked egg until just combined.
+Pour into the pan and spread evenly.

 - In a small bowl, mix the flour, brown sugar, pumpkin spice, and butter with a fork until it resembles crumbles.
 You may need to use your hands to combine.
 Sprinkle over the top of the cake batter.